 And the Lord God prepared a plant

-The word “prepared” is the key word in the book of Jonah.
+The word “prepared” is the keyword in the book of Jonah.
 In this case, it was God Himself who prepared this plant.
 This is a case of God’s sovereign provision for Jonah.
-It was to be an object lesson to help Jonah learn something about the nature of grace and compassion.
+It was an object lesson to help Jonah learn something about the nature of grace and compassion.

 God clearly acts in sovereignty throughout the book.
 There are five things that God “prepared” in the book of Jonah:

 1. God prepared a wind, 1:4

 3. God prepared a plant, 4:6